rudolphpienaar/pl-dicom_info/README.md

             --outputFileType raw,json,html,dict,col,csv
 ```

 Here, the script will create a summary report in the `--outputFileType` formats, as well as an upscaled image with no interpolation of the "middle" image (if a series has multiple images).
-Moreover, the name of the files will start with an `md5_sum` of DICOM `PatientID` tag (using the first 6 chars), followed by the `%PatientAge`.
+Moreover, the name of the files will start with an `md5_sum` of DICOM `PatientID` tag (using the first 6 chars), followed by the `PatientAge` tag value.

 ## Development